jellyfin/jellyfin-mpv-shim/README.md

  - Cast media to the player and press `c`.
 Go to preferences and enable display mirroring.
  - In the config file (see below), change `display_mirroring` to `true`.

+Then restart the application for the change to take effect.

 ### Keyboard Shortcuts

 This program supports most of the [keyboard shortcuts from MPV](https://mpv.io/manual/stable/#interactive-control).
 The custom keyboard shortcuts are: